MicrosoftDocs/architecture-center/docs/patterns/scheduler-agent-supervisor.md

 In this state information, the `OrderID` field is copied from the order ID of the new order.
 The `LockedBy` and `CompleteBy` fields are set to `null`, the `ProcessState` field is set to `Pending`, and the `FailureCount` field is set to 0.

 > [!NOTE]
 > In this example, the order handling logic is relatively simple and only has a single step that invokes a remote service.
-In a more complex multistep scenario, the submission process would likely involve several steps, and so several records would be created in the state store—each one describing the state of an individual step.
+In a more complex multistep scenario, the submission process would likely involve several steps, and so several records would be created in the state store &mdash; each one describing the state of an individual step.

 The Scheduler also runs as part of a worker role and implements the business logic that handles the order.
 An instance of the Scheduler polling for new orders examines the state store for records where the `LockedBy` field is null and the `ProcessState` field is pending.
 When the Scheduler finds a new order, it immediately populates the `LockedBy` field with its own instance ID, sets the `CompleteBy` field to an appropriate time, and sets the `ProcessState` field to processing.
 The code is designed to be exclusive and atomic to ensure that two concurrent instances of the Scheduler can't try to handle the same order simultaneously.